ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Swap south of Alden, Titanoboa

 # Random Ideas:
+Add LoL style PVP mode , other content is needed in end games.

 Miasma, "a contagious power... that has an independent life of its own.
 Until purged by the sacrificial death of the wrongdoer, society would be chronically infected by catastrophe".

 Quest - hell or high water